OmarDev3/AgroPreneurship2024/README.md

 # AgroPreneurship2024 Website
 The project is a website related to the Bahraini Researchers and Inventors Society in the Kingdom of Bahrain (Brains).
 The website about the competition in BRAIS in 2024.
 I developed the website you can visit it and use.
+The website link is: https://omardev3.github.io/AgroPreneurship2024/